liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

 Liferay Maven Workspaces can generate and hold a Liferay Server.
 This lets you build/test your plugins against a running Liferay instance.
-Before generating a Liferay instance, open the `pom.xml` file located in your workspace's root folder.
-You can set the version of the Liferay bundle you'd like to generate and install by setting the download URL for the `liferay.workspace.bundle.url` property.
+Before generating a Liferay instance, open the `pom.xml` file located in your workspace's root folder and set the version of the Liferay bundle you'd like to generate and install by setting the download URL for the `liferay.workspace.bundle.url` property.
 For example,

     <properties>
         <liferay.workspace.bundle.url>